This post shows how to make a great lemon curd recipe using fresh lemon and eggs. It's bright, thick, and full of lemon flavor.

 A smooth and luscious lemon curd that is made with eggs as the thickener.

 - 3 large egg yolks

 - 1 large whole egg

-- In a heat proof bowl add in the eggs, lemon juice and zest, sugar and salt (if using unsalted butter.)
+- In a heat-proof bowl add the eggs, lemon juice and zest, sugar, and salt.

-- Fill a saucepan with about 2 inches (4cm) of water and bringing it to a simmer.
+- Fill a saucepan with about 2 inches (4cm) of water and bring it to a simmer.
 Set the bowl of curd ingredients over the simmering water.

 - Once thick enough, take off the heat and whisk in the cold butter cubes.

 - Pour the curd through a sieve into a clean jar.
 Store in the fridge in an airtight container for up to two weeks or freeze it for up to three months.